Dental Implants FAQs > Treatment Timeline

 - Regularly brush your teeth and implants gently.

 - Do not drink with a straw until your mouth has healed.

 - Movement—bending and quickly standing can increase bleeding and cause discomfort.
 Spend the first day of your recovery resting, in bed, or sitting still.

-- Give yourself at least 4 days to recover before exercising.
+- Give yourself at least four days to recover before exercising.

-This is the final stage of your dental implant procedure, where the abutment and final crown will be added to your implants.
-After this appointment, you will be able to show of your beautiful new smile.
+The final stage of your dental implant procedure is where the abutments and final crown will be added to your implants.
+After this appointment, you will be able to eat all of your favorite foods once again.